 Best Fitbit fitness tracker

-The Charge series has always been popular, and the $149.95 Charge 5 is no exception.
+The Charge series has always been popular, and the $159.95 Charge 6 is no exception.
 It’s Fitbit’s higher-end fitness band but easily competes with the more expensive Versa 4 on features.
-There’s now a color OLED screen plus an EKG and EDA sensor.
+It features a color OLED screen plus an EKG and EDA sensor.
 You also get built-in GPS, NFC payments, and SpO2 sensors — the only thing you’re really missing is a digital assistant.

-The only qualm we have with the Charge 5 is the always-on display.
+The only qualm we have with the Charge 6 is the always-on display.
 While it’s beautiful, it’s a major battery drain.
-The Charge 5 has an estimated seven days of battery life, but that dwindles down to about two if you have the always-on display enabled.
-It’s a shame because the OLED is a lot easier on the eyes than the monochrome LED screen on the Charge 4.
+The Charge 6 has an estimated seven days of battery life, but that dwindles down to about two if you have the always-on display enabled.
+This is the same issue that we had with the Charge 5, but it’s fairly typical from Fitbit trackers these days.

-Altogether though, you’re getting a hell of a lot for the price.
-It’s the only FDA-cleared EKG wearable you can find for under $200, and the only other Fitbits capable of EKG and EDA readings are the Sense and Sense 2.
-So unless you’re dead set on the smartwatch form factor, the Charge 5 is the better overall deal.
+Altogether, though, you’re getting a hell of a lot for the price.
+It’s the only FDA-cleared EKG wearable you can find for under $200, and the only other Fitbits capable of EKG and EDA readings are the Sense, Sense 2, and the Pixel Watch 2.
+So unless you’re dead set on the smartwatch form factor, the Charge 6 is the better overall deal.